gitgithan/substack_scraper/README.md

     ```
     python substack_scraper.py --paid
     ```
     This will launch a browser for you to log in manually (doesn't matter email OTP or with password).
-After logging in, press Enter in the terminal to continue scraping.
+After solving captcha and logging in, press Enter in the terminal to continue scraping.

     **Note:** If paid content does not load correctly, you may need to increase the sleep duration in the script (see `sleep()` in `scrape_article_selenium`).
 Paid articles sometimes take longer to render after login.